-Now, suppose you believe that it is going to rain on New York tomorrow because that's the information you found while googling the weather forecast.
+Let's suppose you believe that it is going to rain on New York tomorrow because that's the information you found while googling the weather forecast.
 Then you say, 'It is going to rain on New York tomorrow', because you believe in the weather forecast.
 We can represent the relation between the belief (or subsequent assertion) and the evidence in this example as the conditional 'It is going to rain on New York tomorrow, if the weather forecast is reliable'.
 The conditional-assertion view predicts that you asserted that it is going to rain on New York tomorrow given that the antecedent was true.
 Otherwise, you didn't assert anything.
 This prediction is in disagreement with the facts.
 Suppose that in the example above you made a mistake.
 Perhaps Google's algorithm malfunctioned and the weather forecast you relied on was actually about Jersey City, not New York.
-Does this mean that you never believed (or asserted) that it is going to rain on New York tomorrow?
+Does this mean that you never asserted that it is going to rain on New York tomorrow?
 Of course not.
 Does this mean that both your belief and assertion were false?
-Not necessarily, because you can form a belief or make an assertion based on inadequate evidence.
+Not necessarily, because you can make a true assertion based on inadequate evidence.